-As any good designer knows, rythm is an essential part of typography.
-This tool makes it easy to calculate baseline rythms for different font sizes.
+As any good designer knows, rhythm is an essential part of typography.
+This tool makes it easy to calculate baseline rhythms for different font sizes.

 A fun and inspirational destination on the web, Flipping Typical detects which fonts you have installed on your computer and allows you to browse through them.